dchartash/covid19_ceso/index.md

 > As of 4/4/20 Public Health Ontario has synthesized literature on the topic which supports the guidance provided above: <https://www.publichealthontario.ca/-/media/documents/ncov/covid-wwksf/what-we-know-reuse-of-personal-protective-equipment.pdf?la=en>
 > There is no clear scientific consensus regarding the use or reuse of equipment and PHO defers to American sources (primarily NIOSH and CDC).
-> UV radiation is the most suggested potential form of decontamination, and the Nebraska protocol of UVGI at 60mJ/cm^2.
-Two 254nm UV lamps are directed towards wire hanging masks in a UV chamber for approximately 5 minutes per cycle.
+> UV radiation is the most suggested potential form of decontamination, and the Nebraska protocol of UVGI at *300 mJ/cm^2*.
+> Two 254nm UV lamps are directed towards wire hanging masks in a UV chamber for approximately 5 minutes per cycle.
+> This is a modification from the earlier 60 mJ/cm^2 suggested in reference of the Nebraska Medicine report, as the report changed its recommendations.

 * * *